BenWassa/Skywalker/README.md

 - "Key Concepts Explored" uses `<h4>` headings (no bullets) for clarity.
 - Section headers are improved for navigation and professionalism.
 - h2 gradient includes green for a richer effect.
+- **Professor's Voice sections now use the ReactBits StarBorder effect with dynamic color and speed, as in the working test files.**
 - README is up to date with all major changes.

 ## How to Contribute